sematext/terraform-provider-sematext/docs/index.md

 There are two authentication tokens

-* Sematext Cloud API access token - [available from your account](https://apps.sematext.com/ui/account/api)
+* Sematext Cloud API access token - [available from your account](https://apps.sematext.com/ui/account/api);

-When the Sematext Terraform Provider connects to Sematext Cloud it authenticates with an access token.
-You'll need to gain this via your login to your Sematext Cloud account.
-TODO Note this is different from the app key
+* Sematext Cloud App access token - retrieved on resource creation - refer to examples on how to access this inside your Terrform scripting.

 ## Enviropnment Variables

 The following environment variables are required:

-* SEMATEXT_REGION="US"
+* SEMATEXT_REGION="US" (or "EU")
 * SEMATEXT_API_TOKEN="&lt;Sematext-Cloud-Token&gt;"

 If working with AWS Cloudwatch the following environment vars should be set: